IZ-Labs/PrusaCam/README.md

 # ESP32CAM-RTSP

 Reworked version of the PrintCam project from @Jerzeek (https://github.com/Jerzeek/PrintCam-Firmware) with the updated board packages avaliable in latest version of ESP32CAM-RTSP.
+Other MISC improvements on the instructions are completed and there are planned changes to lighting control

 I had a couple old FREENOVE ESP32-WROVER-DEV camera modules around and wanted to use them for my printer.